 Click here for an application and more details about what's required.
 The application form for the Hunt grants is the same as for the National Health Journalism Fellowship, although a more detailed budget must be submitted.
 Only five to seven grants are awarded each year, so we urge applicants to indicate their willingness to be considered for the National Health Journalism Fellowship alone.
 Please indicate in your Hunt grant proposal how it might differ if you only receive the $2,000 National Fellowship stipend.
 For more information, contact Martha Shirk at email@example.com.

 The Dennis A. Hunt Fund for Health Journalism provides grants of $2,500 to $10,000 for reporting on critical health issues facing underserved communities.

 Applications for the grants must be filed through our online application link, which will be activated in mid February.
 The same application is used for the National Health Journalism Fellowship and the Dennis Hunt grants.
 However, applicants for a Dennis Hunt grant should submit a project proposal that focuses on a community health issue and should include a budget requesting a specific grant amount ($2,500-$10,000) and indicating how they would spend it.
 Incomplete applications will not be considered.
 Grantees are expected to attend all sessions of the all-expenses-paid National Health Journalism Fellowships, which will be held in July 17-21, 2016.

 The grant competition is open to print, broadcast, and online journalists in the United States.
 Both employed journalists and freelancers are welcome to apply.
 Priority is given to applicants who propose joint projects between mainstream and ethnic media.
 Students are ineligible.

-The 2015 program is still being developed.
-Click here to read about highlights of the 2013 Fellowship.
+The 2016 program is still being developed.